Term DatesTerm Dates Staff IntranetStaff Intranet Student CentralStudent Central

 Homework

-Students are given their own vocabulary and grammar booklet at the beginning of the year for their own personal study.
+Students are given their own vocabulary and grammar booklet at the beginning of the year for their study.
 They have access to Active Learn where they are asked to complete reading and listening tasks once a week, normally in the first lesson.
 We also have a range of homework books with differentiated material for extra practice.
 We set a writing task on the second lesson we see the students.
-We provide diagnostic comments at least once every three weeks to provide guidance towards their targets.
+We provide diagnostic comments at least once every three weeks to guide students toward their targets.

 At Key Stage 4, every half term students will have speaking preparation tasks on two units (one from Year 10 and one from Year 11) that have been covered in class and a Year 10 revision unit that has been covered in revision.
 The interleaving of Years 10 and 11 areas has proved very effective for exam revision by distributing the preparation for exams across the year.
 These speaking questions are also inside their grammar and vocabulary booklet.

-Every half term we set independent cultural enhanced tasks that aim to make them explore cultural similarities and differences with the target language countries and to encourage them to start thinking about taking languages in the future.
+Every half term we set independent culturally enhanced tasks that aim to make them explore cultural similarities and differences with the target language countries and to encourage them to start thinking about taking languages for A Level.

 Exam Board